 The city of Malang is located in the eastern part of Java, Indonesia, and is the perfect base to explore Bromo Tengger Semeru National Park and visit Mount Bromo, one of the country’s 100 volcanoes.
-During the colonization of Indonesia, the city became a very popular destination among Europeans, for its milder climate and ease access (due to it’s proximity to the port city of Surabaya).
+During the colonization of Indonesia, the city became a very popular destination among Europeans, for its milder climate and easy access (due to its proximity to the port city of Surabaya).

 When staying in Malang, you will be close to Mount Semeru, the highest mountain in Java, temples, waterfalls, and volcanoes.
 So, keep reading to know 7 must-see attractions in and around the city.